 The Pharmacy Technology program provides both theory and practical training, which enables technicians, upon licensure, to function as a competent entry-level assistant to a licensed pharmacist.
 Students gain basic knowledge of pharmacy calculations, drug distribution systems, chemical and physical characteristics of drugs and preparation of sterile dosage forms, as well as a thorough knowledge of pharmaceutical and medical terminology, abbreviations and symbols used in prescribing, dispensing and documenting medications.
 Standards of ethics and law as they pertain to pharmacy practice and drug distribution methods are also included in the curriculum.
-The program culminates in a Certificate of Achievement or an Associate of Science degree.
-Graduates are eligible and prepared to sit for the Certified Pharmacy Technician (CPhT) national certification exam.
+The program culminates in a Certificate of Achievement.
+Graduates are eligible and prepared to sit for the Certified Pharmacy Technician (CPhT) national certificationexam.